Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Related Work

 \section{Related Work}

-\textbf{JAMR} \citep{flanigan-etal-2014-discriminative} aligns spans to subgraphs by applying an ordered list of 14 criteria.
-One shortcoming of JAMR is that it is unable to resolve ambiguities. \textbf{TAMR} \citep{liu-etal-2018-amr} extends it with an oracle parser that selects the alignment corresponding to the highest-scored candidate AMR graph. \textbf{ISI} \citep{pourdamghani-etal-2014-aligning} uses an EM algorithm to establish alignments of tokens with nodes and relations.
-The graph is first linearized, and then EM is used with a symmetrized scoring function where probabilities of a node or edge to be aligned to a word and vice versa are equal.
-This leads to more diversity in terms of alignment patterns but fails when facing easy to recognize patterns such as dates. \textbf{LEAMR} \citep{blodgett-schneider-2021-probabilistic} combines rules and EM to automatically align sentence spans with graph's semantic units.
-All semantic units in the graph should be aligned to at least one span of the sentence, which makes it the first standard to tackle reentrant nodes.
+\paragraph{AMR alignment} Since the appearance of AMR as a Semantic Parsing formalism, several aligner systems have surfaced that provide a link between the sentence and graph units.
+JAMR \citep{flanigan-etal-2014-discriminative} is a widely used aligner system that employs an ordered list of 14 criteria, including exact and fuzzy matching, to align spans to subgraphs.
+However, this approach has limitations as it is unable to resolve ambiguities or learn novel alignment patterns.
+TAMR \citep{liu-etal-2018-amr} extends JAMR by incorporating an oracle parser that selects the alignment corresponding to the highest-scored candidate AMR graph.
+ISI \citep{pourdamghani-etal-2014-aligning} aligner utilizes an EM algorithm to establish alignment between words and graphs' semantic units.
+First, the graph is linearized, and then the EM algorithm is employed with a symmetrized scoring function to establish alignments.
+This method leads to more diversity in terms of alignment patterns, but fails to align easy-to-recognize patterns that could be aligned using rules.
+LEAMR \citep{blodgett-schneider-2021-probabilistic} is another aligner system that combines rules and EM.
+This approach aligns all the subgraph structures to any span in the sentence.
+However, it is based on language-specific rules, making it unsuitable for cross-lingual settings.
+Moreover, despite several attempts to extend the alignment to non-English languages \citet{anchieta-pardo-2020-semantically, oral-eryigit-2022-amr}, these efforts are still monolingual since they rely on language-specific strategies.
+Consequently, in this paper we present an approach that fills this gap.

-Throughout the last years several systems have incorporated innovative methods to extract the alignment, e.g., by incorporating syntactic information \citep{chen-palmer-2017-unsupervised, szubert-etal-2018-structured, chu-alignment-2016}, word embeddings \citep{anchieta-pardo-2020-semantically} or including graph distance information \citep{wang-xue-2017-getting}. \citet{zhou-etal-2021-structure} provide alignments while parsing with a transition based approach, but rely on JAMR alignments and are not evaluated.